AwesomeWM Guide - Bar

 Be Sure to add it to the LEFT SIDE of the bar.

 Now let us actually create the taglist.
-The file will return a function that takes in screen as a parameter.
+The file will return a function that takes in screen

 Now you know a lot of things already, so I will be giving you the challenge to create a layout box by yourself.
 No worries, if you cannot do it, It would be in the repo.
 Here are some things additional things that would be used: